Internet Banking Security Assessment Considerations

 • Synchronisation Profile (SP)

 This profile allows synchronisation of Personal Information Manager (PIM) items.
-As this profile originated as part of the infra-red specifications but has been adopted by the SIG to form part of the main specification, it is also commonly referred to as IrMC Synchronisation.
+As this profile originated as part of the infra-red specifications but has been adopted by the Bluetooth SIG to form part of the main Bluetooth specification, it is also commonly referred to as IrMC Synchronisation.

 • Hands-Free Profile (HFP)

-• Human Device Profile (HID)
+• Human Interface Device Profile (HID)

 • Hard Copy Replacement Profile (HCRP)